pallets-eco/flask-principal/.github/pull_request_template.md

 -->

 <!--
-Ensure each step in CONTRIBUTING.rst is complete, especially the following:
+Ensure each step in the contributing guide is complete, especially the following:

 - Add tests that demonstrate the correct behavior of the change.
 Tests should fail without the change.